By Andrew Perry

 Tania also corroborated that a few weeks after she saw the man in the dark coat and hat, her mother (Kayla’s grandmother) also saw him.

 Kayla’s grandmother graduated in 1972 from the Ohio School for the Deaf.
-According to Kayla, her grandmother and some friends were using a Ouija Board, taunting spirits, and one day all the candles blew out and wither windows slammed shut.
+According to Kayla, her grandmother and some friends were using an Ouija Board, taunting spirits, and one day all the candles blew out, and wither windows slammed shut.